martinm76/zabbix-pdf-report/README.md

 setenforce 0
 ```

+You need various PHP modules installed for this to work.
+You may often have to install these yourself:
+php-curl
+php-json

+(package name may vary and in some cases include a PHP version)

 New User
 ========
 Copy config.inc.php.dist to config.inc.php and edit it to fit your environment.
 It should be fairly well documented internally.